The Shape of Emptiness

 The songs seem to spin around me, each with its own unique sound, bound together in a way that I can feel, but don’t understand.

-The joining of songs reminds of the songs of the old ones in the temple.
+The joining of songs reminds me of the the old ones in the temple.

 I turn, and there are dozens of the birds flying toward us.